alire-project/deepend/README.txt

-version of the Dynamic_Pools package is that the Ada 2012 version takes advantages of the new features of the language, including defaults for discriminated types, functions with in out parameters instead of access parameters, pre/post conditions, and utilization of the new standard subpools storage package, Ada.Storage_Pools.Subpools.
+version of the Dynamic_Pools package is that the Ada 2012 version takes advantages of the new features of the language, including defaults for discriminated types, functions with in out parameters instead of access parameters, pre/post conditions, expression functions, subtype predicates, invariants, simpler iterator syntax, and most importantly utilization of the new standard subpools storage package, Ada.Storage_Pools.Subpools.

 5.0 DOWNLOADING
 ==============